-After a long time, coming back to completing the comprehensive Travel Guide for Leh – Ladakh, here in this article I will introduce you about the places to see around Leh town or in other words local sightseeing around Leh town.
-It is almost inevitable (at least for people flying directly to Leh) to skip the local sightseeing of Leh town, so it becomes really important to know what all places are there, either in Leh or nearby Leh town so that you can spend a day or two easily without getting bored and utilize them effectively.
+It is almost inevitable (at least for people flying directly to Leh) to skip the local sightseeing of Leh town, so it becomes essential to know what all places are there, either in Leh or nearby Leh town so that you can spend a day or two easily without getting bored and utilize them effectively.

 The Khar – Leh Palace, Tsemo Castle, Namgyal Gompa

-The Khar is the so called landmark of Leh almost since 17th century.
-Being in Leh and missing a sight of this mega structure (almost and comparatively), seems something has horribly gone wrong with your planning or you were somewhere else in Ladakh but not in Leh 😉 … It houses Leh Palace, Tsemo Castle and Namgyal Gompa on the same hills which houses this complex.
-The museum houses collection of ornaments, jewellery, thangkas and paintings about 450 year old but still look as new as it can 🙂
+The Khar is the so-called landmark of Leh almost since the 17th century.
+Being in Leh and the missing sight of this mega structure (almost and comparatively), seems something has horribly gone wrong with your planning, or you were somewhere else in Ladakh but not in Leh 😉 …

 Hall of Fame